kriszentner/docker-chef-backup-restore/README.md

 This is something I spent some time getting together for my day job, so hopefully this will help others wanting to do a chef migration.
 Lots of information is out there, but not quite all the pieces were put together.
 This brings them closer.

+If you have a single chef server doing all your operations, and are running it in the cloud, I recommend this method of upgrading as it allows you to test your new server, and it lends to much less nail biting during the upgrade process.

 # Getting started
 You'll want to edit the following files to get this working:
 * admin.pem - This needs to be a valid chef admin user's .pem file.